Jumbotron: Specifications of production and design

 Originally, the JumboTron was not an LED display, since blue LEDs were unavailable at the time, and the only green LEDs available were of the traditional yellow-green variety, which were unsuitable for an RGB display.
 Each display consisted of multiple modules composed of 16 or more small flood-beam cathode-ray tubes (CRTs), each of which included from 2 to 16 pixels composed of red, green, and blue phosphors.
 Sony displayed one of the earliest versions at the Expo '85 World's Fair in Tsukuba.

 Eventually, JumboTron systems adopted LED technology as blue and pure green LEDs were developed.
 LED-based systems have about ten times the lifespan of CRT-based systems, a key reason for the change.

 Genericized trademark

 Although JumboTron was a registered trademark owned by the Sony Corporation, Sony stopped manufacturing the devices under that name in 2001 and the word Jumbotron has since become a genericized trademark.
-An Illinois-based company called Watchfire Signs filed for the US trademark in February 2023.
+An Illinois-based company called Watchfire Signs filed for the US trademark on February 17, 2023.
+They did not get the trademark as the United States Patent and Trademark Office marked the filing as abandoned.